|

 avoid relying entirely on any single storage media or single

+location.
 We'll tackle this challenge in our next example, where

 we'll examine a fictitious distributed network, illustrated